-Miege's last and best French grammar: or, a new method to learn French.
+Miege's last and best French grammar: or, A new method to learn French.
 Containing the quintessence of all other grammars; with such plain and easy rules, as will make one speedily perfect in that famous language.
 To which is added, a vocabulary.
 A set of dialogues; a collection of facetious stories; ingenious repartees, letters, &c.
 Both in French and English.
-By Guy Miege, gent. author of the French dictionary.
+By Guy Miege, Gent. author of the French dictionary

 People / Organizations